 When you write a legal blog post, you’ll have the option of including a variety of different formatting options to break the post up into smaller segments and signal slight changes in the topic of the post.
-These are headings and can help you score on the search engine optimization (SEO) front both by signaling to search engines what your post is about, and by guiding readers through your post, increasing the time they spend on the page and reducing your bounce rate.
+These are headers.
+Headers can score SEO points directly, and can also help readers in ways that score SEO points indirectly, too.

 This post will focus on what seems like a very basic thing—describing what a heading is.
 However, it will also clear up a misconception that is very easy to fall into.